oholter/RANLP2023_IE_from_requirements/README.md

 This repository contains the code used to run the experiments in the paper: Reading Between the Lines: Information Extraction from Textual Requirements, presented at RANLP23.

 Note: You need requirement sentences extracted from PDF documents to conduct the experiments.
-In addition, you need to manually label the sentences with Scope, Condition, and Demand.
+In addition, you need to manually label the sentences with SCOPE, CONDITION, and DEMAND.
 Tools to extract requirements from PDF documents and convert them into JSON/JSONL are found in the [req_extractor library](https://github.com/oholter/req_extractor).
+For the experiments in the paper, I used Prodigy to annotate the sentences, once with context and once without context as described in the paper.

 ## Setup the environment